iRICsolvers/GELATO_Rewrite_Documents/source/03_Examples/03_Real_River.rst

    : Scalar Settings

-| After completing the visualization settings, return the time step to the beginning, and select :menuselection:`Animation(A) --> Start/Stop(S)` from the main menu to play the animation.
+| After completing the visualization settings, return the time step to the beginning, and select :menuselection:`Animation --> Start/Stop Animation` from the main menu to play the animation.
 | This result shows the calculation result of the trajectory of the tracer dropped from the float drop machine.

 .. figure:: images/03/GELATO/tranjectory_animation.gif